 - must demonstrate acceptable written communication skills; and

-- must submit scores on the Pharmacy College Admission Test (PCAT), including the writing sample, by January 15th.
+- • must submit scores on the Pharmacy College Admission Test (PCAT), .
 Please note only PCAT scores taken prior to January, in the year a student is applying, will be accepted.

-Two semesters (8 credits) of Organic Chemistry with labs OR 4 credits of Essentials
+labs Two semesters (8 credits) of Organic Chemistry with labs OR 4 credits of Essentials

 Two semesters (8 credits) of General Biology with labs

 One semester (4 credits) of Calculus

 One semester (3 credits) of Statistics